Duo integrates with RDP to add two-factor authentication to Remote Desktop logins.

 There are some security advantages to enabling NLA, but one of the drawbacks is that users with expired passwords are prevented from logging on.
 More information about NLA and RDP can be found at the Microsoft site and on Wikipedia.

-How do I disable Duo RDP in Safe Mode
+How do I disable or uninstall Duo RDP in Safe Mode?

 regsvr32 /u "C:\Program Files\Duo Security\DuoCredProv\DuoCredProv.dll" regsvr32 /u "C:\Program Files\Duo Security\DuoCredProv\DuoCredFilter.dll"